awsdocs/aws-codecommit-user-guide/doc_source/how-to-conditional-branch.md

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

-1. In the navigation pane, choose **Groups**, if you want to apply the policy to an IAM group, or **Role**, if you want to apply the policy to a role that users assume\.
+1. In the navigation pane, if you want to apply the policy to an IAM group, choose **Groups**\.If you want to apply the policy to a role that users assume, choose **Role**\.
 Choose the name of the group or role\.

 1. On the **Permissions** tab, choose **Attach Policy**\.